-C6 Open admission policy as described above for all students NO C6 Open admission policy as described above for most students, but NO C6 selective admission for out-of-state students NO C6 selective admission to some programs NO C6 other (explain):
+C6 Open admission policy as described above for all students No C6 C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students No C6 selective admission to some programs No C6 other (explain): No No

-Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in first-time, firstyear, degree-seeking (freshman) admission decisions.

 C7 Very Important Important Considered Not Considered

-C7 Academic
+C7 Academic •

 C7 Rigor of secondary school

 record

 C7 Class rank Х

 C7 Academic GPA Х

-C7 Standardized test scores Χ
+C7 Standardized test scores Х

 C7 Application Essay Х

 C7 Recommendation(s) Х

 C7 Nonacademic

 C7 Interview Х

-C7 Extracurricular activities X
+C7 Extracurricular activities Х

-C7 Talent/ability X
+C7 Talent/ability Х

-C7 Character/personal qualities X
+C7 Character/personal qualities Х

-C7 First generation X
+C7 First generation Х

-C7 Alumni/ae relation X
+C7 Alumni/ae relation Х

-C7 Geographical residence X
+C7 Geographical residence Х

-C7 State residency X
+C7 State residency Х

-C7 Religious Х
+C7 Religious х

-affiliation/commitment ^
+affiliation/commitment

-C7 Racial/ethnic status X
+C7 Racial/ethnic status Х

 C7 Volunteer work X

 C7 Work experience X

-C7 Level of applicant's interest
+C7 Level of applicant's interest Х

 SAT and ACT Policies

-C8 Entrance exams Yes No ٦
+C8 Entrance exams

-C8A Does your institution make use of scores in admission decisions for applicants?
-X 140
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Х seeking applicants?

-C8A If yes, place check marks in the a admission for Fall 2020. ppropriate boxes b pelow to reflect you r institution's policie es for use in - 1
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

-C8A - ADMISSION
+C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT
+C8A SAT or ACT

-ACT only Х
+C8A ACT only Х

-SAT only X
+C8A SAT only Х

-SAT and SAT Subject Tests or ACT
+C8A SAT and SAT Subject Tests or

+ACT

 C8A SAT Subject Tests only

-If your institution will make use of for Fall 2020, please indicate which in the admissions process): ACT with writing required
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required

-ACT with writing recommended ACT with or without writing accep ted Х
+C8B ACT with writing recommended C8B ACT with or without writing accepted Х

-C8B C8B If your institution will make use of for Fall 2020 please indicate whice in the admissions process: SAT with Essay component requi- SAT with Essay component recorn SAT with or without Essay compo- h ONE of the folloon red nmended
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

-C8C C8C Please indicate how your instituti on will use the SA T or ACT writing co omponent; check all that apply: ACT essay 1
+for Fall 2021 please indicate which in the admissions process: ch ONE of the follo owing applies (rega rdless of whether the Essay sco

+C8B SAT with Essay component requ ired

+C8B SAT with Essay component reco mmended

+C8B SAT with or without Essay compo onent accepted

+~~ ~ Please indicate how your

+5 SAT essay ACT essay

-For admission
+C8C For admission č

-For placement •
+C8C For placement

 C8C For advising

 C8C In place of an application essay

+C8C As a validity check on the application ation essay

+C8C No college policy as of now

 C8C

-As a validity check on the applica tion essay

-C8C No college policy as of now -

-C8C Not using essay component
+Not using essay component

-C8D C8D In addition, does your institution use applicants' tes Yes X st scores for acade No mic advising?
+C8D In addition, does your institution use applicants' te st scores for acade emic advising?

+C8D Yes No Ũ

+Х
-Latest date by which SAT or ACT

-C8E Latest date by which SAT Subject Test scores must be received for
+C8E Latest date by which SAT or ACT scores must be received for fall- C8E Latest date by which SAT Subject Test scores must be received for

-fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):